SAP/fundamental-styles/README.md

 ### Project Configuration

 This project does not contain fonts and icons - they must be added to your project separately.
 Download the @sap-theming library.
-After adding fonts and icons to your project, include the following in your css:
+After adding fonts and icons to your project, include the following in your CSS:

 ```css
 @font-face {